It’s never been a better time to grow a goatee. It looks stunning and attractive as hell, so ladies (or guys, if you

 1. Make sure that your skin and beard are dry.

 3. Remove the rest of your beard and mustaches except soul patch and wide area underneath your mouth (approximately 10mm wider than your lips, depending on your style).

-4. Use precise trimmer to create nicely shaped oval jawbone line and curved lines on soul patch that connect with your beard.
+4. Use precise trimmer and beard shaping tool to create nicely shaped oval jawbone line and curved lines on soul patch that connect with your beard.

 5. Maintain your goatee style every few days.
 That means you should keep the rest of your beard short and trim your goatee to look nice and tidy.